 Technology has allowed a massive swath of workers to WFH, except those in charge refused to let us do it.
 Because they were afraid we'd be sleeping on the couch.

 Do you know what we did with WFH instead?
 We saved at least 2 hours of commuting every day.
 We were able to pick up our kids at school without rushing out the door of the office.
 We got to spend more time with our families or friends.
 We had a life in that fucked up work-life balance platitude we keep hearing.

 And we were more productive than we ever.

 Fight for Work From Home

-Whatever is the optimal arrangement is for you, the main premise is this: a flexible work schedule makes a lot of sense from cultivating happy workers AND productivity.
+Whatever the optimal arrangement is for you, the main premise is this: a flexible work schedule makes a lot of sense in cultivating happy workers AND productivity.